HydroModPy/HydroModPy/docs/source/user_guide/concepts/where-a-transient-starts.rst

      - ``steady_state`` with ``source = "prescribed"``
      - Their windows differ, so their means differ, and their starts would too.
    * - The system's memory is longer than one steady solve carries
+     - ``spinup_cyclic``
+     - Cycling reaches the state the forcing actually produces, inside the run, so a calibration trial gets it at its own parameters.
+   * - The same memory, outside a search, reused by many runs
      - ``hmp spinup`` then ``restart_from``
-     - Cycling reaches the state the forcing actually produces.
+     - Computed once and read from disk after that.
    * - The same antecedent is reused by many runs
      - ``restart_from``
      - It is computed once and read from disk after that.